Itinerant support teachers

 Itinerant support teachers work directly with students and in partnership with the school's learning and support team, parents and carers, and other support agencies to plan personalised learning and support.

-Access to itinerant support teachers is managed through the placement panel process.
-This is usually requested by the local school the student attends or will attend or through the local educational services team.
+Access to itinerant support teachers, in the main, is managed by the local School Services team.
+This is usually requested by the local school the student attends.
 Local teams can be contacted on 131 536 and calls can be made from anywhere in NSW.

-Itinerant support teachers (early intervention) work throughout the year prior to an eligible child starting school and continue to provide support into a child's first year of school.
-Itinerant support teachers (early intervention) help by:
+Transition Support Teachers, Early Intervention work throughout the year prior to an eligible child starting school and continue to provide support into a child's first year of school.
+Transition Support Teachers, Early Intervention help by:

 - supporting the staff of early childhood classes to provide personalised learning and support